Big Game Hunting

 Deer, bear, moose, wild turkey, caribou, elk, and anadromous Atlantic salmon (taken in the Connecticut River Basin) are considered “big game.”

 A person taking big game shall within 48 hours report the taking and exhibit the carcass to the nearest game warden, official Fish & Wildlife Department Reporting Station, or to a person designated by the commissioner to receive the reports.
-Bears must be field dressed prior to reporting.
+Deer and bear must be field dressed prior to reporting.
 No big game carcass shall be transported out of state without first being reported.